coq/coq/doc/sphinx/language/core/modules.rst

       **Exception:** when :attr:`local` is applied to
       :cmd:`Definition`, :cmd:`Theorem` or their variants, its
-      semantics are different: it makes the defined objects available only through their fully qualified names rather than their unqualified names after an :cmd:`Import`.
+      semantics are different: it makes the defined objects available only through their fully qualified names, even after an :cmd:`Import`.

 .. attr:: export